 Carlisle school has in its keeping children from twenty-four different tribes.
-If the treaties of the United States Government with most of these tribes are in any degree binding their educational claims and neglects are matters of no little moment. treaty clauses in favor of education, framed by the large and important commission of which General W. T. Sherman was chairman, and which are a part of each of the treaties ratified in 1868 with the Sioux, Navajoes, Apaches, Utes, Kiowas, Comanches, Cheyennes, Arapahoes, Crows, Shoshones, Bannacks, and Pawnees, now our most troublesome tribes, are in words almost identical in each case, as follows: "In order to insure the civilization of the tribes entering into this treaty the necessity of education is admitted, especially by such of them as are or may be settled on said agricultural reservation, and they therefore pledge themselves to compel their children, male and female, between the ages of six and sixteen years to attend school; and it is hereby made the duty of the agent for said Indians to see that this stipulation is strictly complied with; and the United States agrees that for every thirty children between said ages who can be induced or compelled to attend school, a house shall be provided and a teacher competent to teach the elementary branches of an English education shall be furnished, who will reside among said Indians and faithfully discharge his or her duties as a teacher.
-The provisions of this article to continue for not less than twenty years.
+If the treaties of the United States Government with most of these tribes are in any degree binding, their educational claims and neglects are matters of no little moment.
+The treaty clanses in favor ef education framed by the large and important commission of which General W. T. Sherman was chairman, and which are a part of the treaties ratified in 1868 with the Sioux, Navajoes, Apaches, Utes, Kiowas, Comanches, Arapahoes, Crows, Shoshores, Bannocks and Pawnees, now our most troublesome tribes, are in words almost identical in each case, as follows: "In order to insure the civilization of the tribe entering into the treaty the necessity of education is admitted, especially by such of them as are or may be settled on said agricultural reservation and they therefore pledge themselves to compel their children, male and female, between the ages of six and sixteen years to attend school; and it is hereby made the duty of the agent for said Indians to see that this stipulation is strictly complied with; and the United States agrees that for every thirty children between said ages who can be induced or compelled to attend school, a house shall be provided and a teacher competent to teach the elementary branches of an English education shall be furnished, who will reside among said Indians and faithfully discharge his or her duties as a teacher.
+The provisions of this article to continue for not less than twenty years."

-These tribes aggregate a population of about 70,000, of which 15,000 are children of school age.
-The complete fulfillment of these treaties would render necessary 500 school-houses, which at an average cost of say \$500 each-probably half the real cost at those remote points-would aggregate \$400,000; 500 teachers at \$600 per annum each for thirteen years would make \$3,900,000.
-Books and school material for 15,009 children at \$10 per year each for thirteen years would make \$1,950,000.
-Of course these children could not attend school without being clothed and fed; \$100 per year each would be a small sum for this purpose.
+These tribes aggregate a population of about 70,000 of which 15,000 are children of school age.
+The complete fulfilment of these treaties would render necessary 500 school houses, which at an average cost of say \$800 each, probably half the real cost at those remote points, would aggregate \$400,000.
+500 teachers at \$600 per annum each for thirteen years would make \$3,900,000.
+Books and school material for 15,000 children at \$10 per year each for thirteen years, would make \$1,950,000.
+Of course these children could not attend school without being clothed and fed. \$100 per year each would be a small sum for this purpose.
 This amount for 15,000 children for thirteen years would reach the sum of \$19,500,000.
 The grand total would be \$25,750,000.
-This is a small estimate of the sum actually due these Indians on account of failure to carry ont the educational treaty agreements, which are the one thing the commission, the Congress, and the President declared would "insure their civilization."
-From this amount might be deducted the moiety that has been expended in this direction.
-Ten per cent, would be a large estimate of this, leaving an actual balance due the Indians for educational purposes of \$23,175,000.
-The tribes named have had, as shown by the report of the Commissioner of Indian Affairs for 1880, an average attendance in school of 1,400 children, or 91 per cent. of the whole.
-The 1,300 children of the Utes; Shoshones, Bannacks. and Northern Arapahoes have had no school whatever, while the Navajoes, with 3,000 children, have had an average attendance in school of ten children.
-The injury done by the United States Government to this large number of Indian boys and girls who have grown up during this period, by withholding this promised and valuable intelligence, and the actual injury and loss to the country from their having been an ignorant, pauper, peace-disturbing, life-destroying, impoverishing, instead of an intelligent, producing element, could not be stated in figures.
+This is a small estimate of the sum actually due these Indians on account of failure to carry out the educational treaty agreements which are the one thing the Commissioner, the Congress, and the President declared would "insure their civilization."
+From this account might be deducted the moiety that has been expended in this direction.
+Ten per cent, would be a large estimate of this, leaving an actual balance due the Indians, for educational purposes, of \$23,175,000.
+The injury done by the U. S. Government to this large number of Indian boys and girls who have grown up during this period, by withholding this promised and valuable intelligence, and actual injury and loss to the country from their having been an ignorant, pauper, peace disturbing, life destroying, and impoverishing, instead of an intelligent, producing element could not be stated in figures.

-Whether it is good public policy to place upon them the grave duties of citizenship before the civilization, intelligence, and ability of citizenship is educated and trained into them is very questionable.
+Whether it is good public policy to place upon them the grave duties of citizenship before the civilization, intelligence and ability of citizenship is educated and trained into them is very questionable.